locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 ```

 Except we're not lucky, we just got slimed.
 The default byte copy takes the pointer in `personList_` and makes a copy of it.
 Now if we copy `x` to `y`, or assign `x` to `z` we have three classes pointing to the same private data!
 On top of that, `z` allocated its own `personList_` during its default constructor but the byte copy assignment overwrote it with the one from `x` so its old `personList_` value just leaks.

+Of course we might be able to use a `std::unique_ptr` to hold our pointer.
+In which case the compiler would generate an error.
+But it might not always be that simple. `personList_` may have been opaquely allocated by an external library so have no choice but to manage its lifetime through the constructor and destructor.

 ## The Rule of Three